 The US military – who obviously never grew out of their childhood Santa fandom – keep track of where Father Christmas is around the world on their website (Norad Santa).
 Alternatively, you follow the sleigh's progress at Track Santa, which offers daily updates.

 3. Leave food out for Santa and his reindeer

 Get your kids to choose what they think Santa would like (hinting at the big chocolate cake in the kitchen is optional!) before leaving a little plate out for him.
 Make it a fun event for Christmas Eve by baking something for him together.
 Perhaps we could tempt

-you (sorry) him with White chocolate and cranberry cookies or Chocolate brownies.
+you (sorry) him with White chocolate and cranberry cookies or Chocolate orange brownies.

 4. Secret key for Father Christmas